RPS Drummond Lockyer Fund for Dance

 Research & Development

-The ‘Research & Development’ (R&D) stream is new.
+The ‘Research & Development’ (R&D) stream was newly introduced in 2024.
 It is for a choreographer and composer who have never brought work to the stage together before, to devote some time to exploring potential collaboration and plant the seeds of a project they might subsequently bring to the UK stage together with live musicians.

-Your R&D activity should take place between May 2024 and December 2024.
-In early 2025, we will invite you to attend a Zoom meeting with select RPS staff and expert members of the Drummond Lockyer Fund advisory group to tell us about your progress, what you have learned from your R&D time, and what you hope to do next as a result.
+Your R&D activity should take place between July 2025 and December 2025.
+In 2026, we may invite you to attend a Zoom meeting with select RPS staff and expert members of the Drummond Lockyer Fund advisory group to tell us about your progress, what you have learned from your R&D time, and what you hope to do next as a result.
 As this is a new funding stream, we will be so pleased to learn from you what has made it worthwhile.
 It may be that our advisors will be able to give you some tips and recommendations on next steps you can take for the project to advance.
-Following this, if you so wish and are ready to do so, you will be welcome to submit the next steps of the collaboration for the ‘Performance’ funding stream, which opens again in January 2025, or in a future year.
+Following this, if you so wish and are ready to do so, you will be welcome to submit the next steps of the collaboration for the ‘Performance’ funding stream, which opens again in January 2026, or in a future year.
 In such instances, your application would be reviewed equally with all other applications made at that time.

 This year we expect to offer a total of £15,000 in grants from the ‘R&D’ stream, and expect this to be several grants in the region of £3,000 to £5,000 each.
 This may not cover your R&D costs outright so in your application you should tell us about other funds secured or that you are hoping to raise to fulfil your aims.